ypatel2022/esp32-spotify-display/README.md

 1. Run the verify command to make sure everything is running properly
 1. Finally run the upload command

-### NOTE: I will upload the wiring diagram as soon
+### NOTE: I will upload the wiring diagram as soon as possible